 Honey’s regular veterinarian does not give access to her records electronically, so I keep a paper file of all her information handy.
 I had it with me when the vet treated Honey’s paw.

-Luckily, Honey is a healthy pup and I didn’t have a long list of medications or conditions to keep track of, but if your pet has chronic conditions, create a file on your phone to share with a vet in an emergency.
+Luckily, Honey is a healthy pup and I didn’t have a long list of medications or conditions to remember.
+If your pet has chronic conditions, create a file on your phone to share with a vet in an emergency.
 And don’t forget to ask the emergency vet to forward their records to your regular veterinarian!

 When your pet becomes sick in the middle of the night, it can be difficult to decide whether you should wait until your regular vet opens, or seek care right away.
 It’s even harder to know what to do when you’re traveling.